-Numerous studies have shown that irregularity structures at low latitudes are a post-sunset phenomenon owing to the electrodynamics launched after sunset (e.g, Stolle et al., 2006; Lühr et al., 2014; Abdu et al., 2012).
-Here, we also compared the Local time dependence of occurrence of plasma plumes observed by the JULIA radar, spread-F recorded by the ionosonde, and small-scale ionospheric irregularities encountered by Swarm for different seasons.
-Figure 8 shows the percentage occurrence of plasma plumes as a function of local time and height grouped into different seasons i.e December solstice, June solstice, March equinox, and September Equinox.
-To obtain the results presented in Fig. 8, ground-based JULIA SNR data for the years from 2014 to 2018 were used.
-To eliminate the impact of geomagnetically disturbed conditions on the statistical outcomes, the data were filtered and only those recorded during quiet geomagnetic conditions ($Kp \leq 3$) were taken into account.
+Numerous studies have shown that ionospheric irregularities at low latitudes are a post-sunset phenomenon owing to the electrodynamics launched after sunset (e.g. Stolle et al., 2006; Lühr et al., 2014; Abdu et al., 2012).
+Here, we also compared the local time dependence of the occurrence of plasma plumes observed by the JULIA radar, spread F recorded by the ionosonde, and small-scale ionospheric irregularities encountered by Swarm for different seasons.
+Figure 8 shows the percentage occurrence of plasma plumes as a function of local time and height grouped into different seasons: December solstice, June solstice, March equinox, and September equinox.

+To obtain the results presented in Fig. 8, ground-based JU-LIA SNR data for the years from 2014 to 2018 were used.
+To eliminate the impact of geomagnetically disturbed conditions on the statistical outcomes, the data were filtered and only those recorded during quiet geomagnetic conditions ($Kp \le 3$) were taken into account.
 The JULIA data accumulated for the years from 2014 to 2018 were sufficient for examining the seasonal variation.
-Therefore, the seasonal dependence of local time distribution of JULIA observations of ionospheric irregularities was also examined by grouping all the data into different seasons corresponding to March Equinox (Feb-Mar-Apr), June Solstice (May-Jun-Jul), September Equinox (Aug-Sep-Oct), and December Solstice (Nov-Dec-Jan).
-For each local time-height bin, the percentage occurrence was obtained by dividing the number of observations with SNR > 10 dB by the total number of observations (e.g, Smith et al., 2016).
+Therefore, the seasonal dependence of the local time distribution of JU-LIA observations of ionospheric irregularities was also examined by grouping all of the data into different seasons corresponding to the March equinox (February-March-April), the June solstice (May-June-July), the September equinox (August-September-October), and the December solstice (November-December-January).
+For each local time-height bin, the percentage occurrence was obtained by dividing the number of observations with SNR > 10 dB by the total number of observations (e.g. Smith et al., 2016).

 Figure 8.
-Percentage occurrence plasma plumes as a function of local time and height for the years 2014 - 2018.
+Percentage occurrence of plasma plumes as a function of local time and height for the years 2014-2018.
 Each panel represents a season.
 The number indicated in brackets is a count of days used to generate each season's statistics when measurements were made.
 The dotted white vertical line represents midnight.

 It is visible from Fig. 8 that the plasma plumes only occurred at night.
-Fig. 8 shows the occurrence of irregularities in plasma plumes starting at about 1900 LT and generally lasts past midnight.
-This observation is similar to those of previous studies (e.g, Kil and Heelis, 1998; Hysell and Burcham, 2002; Smith et al., 2016).
-The observed plasma plumes are connected with the nonlinear development of the RTI, which is initiated at the bottom of the F region.
-(Woodman and La Hoz, 1976; Huang, 2018).
-In December Solstice and the Equinoxes, the highest percentage occurrence occurs.
-The lowest percentage occurrence is observed in June Solstice.
-The daily variations of the vertical plasma drift measured by the ISR were used to better understand the seasonal patterns observed in Fig. 8.
-Figure 9 presents the Local time variation of F region vertical drift velocity for the years from 2014 to 2018.
-From Fig. 9, the PRE of the vertical plasma drifts can be seen around sunset hours (between 1700)
+Figure 8 shows the occurrence of irregularities in plasma plumes starting at about 19:00 LT that generally last past midnight.
+This observation is similar to those of previous studies (e.g. Kil and Heelis, 1998; Hysell and Burcham, 2002; Smith et al., 2016).
+The observed plasma plumes are connected with the non-linear development of the RTI, which is initiated at the bottom of the F region (Woodman and La Hoz, 1976; Huang, 2018).
+The highest percentage occurrence takes place at the December solstice and the equinoxes.
+The lowest percentage occurrence is observed at the June solstice.
+The daily variations in the vertical plasma drift measured by the ISR were used to better understand the seasonal patterns observed in Fig. 8.
+Figure 9 presents the local time variation of the F-region vertical drift velocity for the years from 2014 to 2018.